-The total OPPS claim payment is the sum of: the APC payments and the lesser of billed charges or allowed charges for all non-APC services.
+The total OPPS claim payment is the sum of the APC payments and the lesser of billed charges or allowed charges for all non-APC services.

-The agency pays hospitals for claims that involve clients who have third-party liability (TPL) insurance, the lesser of either the:
+The agency pays hospitals for claims that involve clients who have third-party liability (TPL) insurance the lesser of either one of the following:

-- Billed amount minus the third-party payment amount. - Allowed amount minus the third-party payment amount.
+- Billed amount minus the third-party payment amount - Allowed amount minus the third-party payment amount

-Packaged (bundled) services
+What are packaged (bundled) services?